 No matter what I did, I just couldn’t get down to work.
 I had no motivation to work, and as the weeks continued to pass, it became abundantly clear: I was stuck in a rut.
-It got so bad that I took time off, but this didn’t help: I was in no man’s lands—torn between wanting to work and taking a break—a very uncomfortable position to be in because I was doing neither of those things and only tiring myself out.
+It got so bad that I took time off (from my dream job at that), but this didn’t help: I was in no man’s lands—torn between wanting to work and taking a break—despite my best effort, I was in a very uncomfortable position because I was doing neither of those things and only tiring myself out.

 1. Stuck in a Rut?
 Pinpoint the Causes

 You can’t get out of a rut if you don’t know what’s causing it.
 This is why the first step to getting out of a rut is identifying what’s driving you to feel stuck in the first place.

 Identifying what’s causing your rut will help determine where you need to put your energy and assist in finding solutions to break out of it.
 For example, if you’re stuck in a rut because you’re exhausted, taking care of your health and prioritizing adequate sleep can help you get back on track.
 If stress has you feeling stuck, making an effort to seek out support, engaging in stress-busting habits (like meditation), or taking a vacation can be just what you need to shake your rut.

 But determining the causes for your rut isn’t always easy—as you’re often so consumed with how you’re feeling at that very moment, it can be hard to determine what’s actually behind those feelings.

 That being said, there are some common reasons why ruts do occur—being aware of these will help identify what’s causing yours:

 - Something in your personal life may be disengaging you from work

 - You may be working too much and on the brink of burnout

 - The work itself could be the problem